 Pairs well with Manchego, Blackened Red-Fish, Raw Oysters, Sausage Po-Boys, Grilled Burgers.

-Cocodrie is Cajun-French for alligator and this Belgian-style ale is stuffed with enough hops to stand up to a sauce piquant prepared with one.
+Cocodrie is Cajun-French for alligator and this Belgian/New England style IPA is stuffed with enough hops to stand up to a sauce piquant prepared with one.
+Our double-dry hopped IPA combines the unique fruit and spicy esters of a Belgian yeast with the hazy citrus flavors of a hoppy New England IPA

 Honey Beer made w/ Bernard’s Honey from Henderson, LA and aged in French Sauvignon Blanc barrels.
 9% ABV 25 IBU’s.
 The floral tones of the honey and fruit and vanilla tones from the wine barrels compliment the bready malt character to make this a truly unique beer.